 The only anxiety and apprehension tormenting this author comes from pondering a heartfelt outcome to satisfy her characters and readers.

 A Few More Tidbits:

-~ Nikki is a very involved mom.
+~ Nikki is a very involved, work from home mom.
 She feeds her youngest daughter’s desire to sing and in support of her oldest daughter serves as the President of the High School Band Booster Club.

 ~ Nikki has taken numerous writing related classes including a Three Day Writing Immersion Class taught by Margie Lawson.

 ~ Nikki Duncan was a 2008 Golden Pen finalist.

 ~ Her first book, Sounds to Die By was released in October 2010 from Samhain Publishing.

 ~ Nikki has had articles published and reprinted in over 100 RWA chapter newsletters and list serves, including a three part series published in the RT Magazine in January, February and March 2010.

 ~ Nikki was raised around horses and competed with her Arabian horse, Texas Tuff Act, until she graduated high school.
 She left the sport ranked #11 in the youth competitors in her style of riding.